Causal-Inference-Group-Manchester-Uni/.github/profile/README.md

-Github page for the Causal inference group from the [Centre of Biostatistics](http://research.bmh.manchester.ac.uk/biostatistics/), Manchester University.
+Github page for the Causal inference group from the Centre for Biostatistics, The University of Manchester.

 **Research interests include**
 * Statistical Genomics